 WIOA Peer Learning Groups Main Page

-The WIOA Peer Learning Groups (PLGs) are collaborative learning communities that involve individuals working together in groups to discuss key WIOA implementation concepts, share promising practices and find solutions to challenges.
+The WIOA Peer Learning Groups (PLGs) were collaborative learning communities that involved individuals working together in groups to discuss key WIOA implementation concepts, share promising practices and find solutions to challenges.
 These events occurred between May 2016 to September 2016.

-The PLGs aim to build from the January 2016 ETA National Convening and its work to galvanize state team collaboration.
-The PLGs are organized by topic, reflective of areas that are understood to be major challenges for system practitioners including:
+The PLGs build on the January 2016 ETA National Convening and its work to galvanize state team collaboration.
+The PLGs were organized by topic, reflective of areas understood to be major challenges for system practitioners including:

 - Customer-Centered Design